 When Photo Meet Video: Cinemagraphs Fill the Gap

-After coming across cinemagraphs by Sherif Mokbel online, Thomas decided to give the world of living photos a try using Flixel Cinemagraph Pro.
+After coming across cinemagraphs by Sherif Mokbel online, Thomas decided to give our products a try.
 He enlisted his friend and model Sarah to appear in his cinemagraphs and often included the natural beauty found across Germany, the Alps and other European landscapes in his work.
 Cinemagraphs enabled him to pursue his own interests in nature and travel, while using the techniques and visual composing that he has always practice– it was a perfect fit.

 “[Cinemagraphs are] such an interesting combination of these two disciplines, of still imagery and moving pictures.
 You get something new of it.”